Building the Evidence Base for Nature Projects to Enhance Agricultural Resilience

 Nature-based projects can strengthen farm resilience while protecting rivers, soils and pollinators.

-With the right support, the basin could become a scaleable model for integrating productive agriculture and nature across Brazil and beyond.
+With the right support, the basin could become a scaleable model for integrating productive agriculture and nature across Brazil and beyond, contributing to the Government's plans to recover native vegetation.

 The data platform is built on research that is relevant to the Upper Paranapanema Basin, a 22,500 km² watershed located in the state of São Paulo, in Brazil.